Ruthalas/not-quite-daily-scraper/README.md

 # not-quite-daily-scraper
->A simple scraper for the simple webcomics.
+>A simple scraper for simple webcomics.

 Included example is for the '(not quite) Daily Comic'.